Mikarsoft/BlackHole-Core-ORM/README.md

    * The Ids are created automatically on Insert and they get returned.
    * The cascade on Foreign keys is automatic and it depends on the Nullability of the column

- I will soon upload here a more detailed guide of all the functionalities of this ORM, such as Stored Views and Joins and automatic mapping on DTOs or Updating Specific Columns.